kbss-cvut/fta-fmea-ui/doc/user-manual.md

 2.2.
 Creating new dataset

 The user can create new dataset via main dashboard, by means of the dark-blue circle with "+" button, located and the right bottom corner of the dashboard.
 When moving the mouse courser over this button, a menu displays which the user can select from.
-Namely, a new system description, new FTA of new FMEA analysis can be performed (see picture bellow).
+Namely, a new system description, new FTA of new FMEA analysis can be performed (see picture below).
 Beware, that these allow only manual analysis; for automatic FTA and FMEA analysis a system descriptions need to be created first, so if there are no systems enters in the tool, it will no be possible to auto-generate FTA or FMEA analysis.
 Manual FTA or FMEA analysis does not require system description in advance.

 ![add_dataset](https://user-images.githubusercontent.com/94048408/176145104-1a45c42e-4fd2-45bf-be5a-0c1e1469cf59.png)